Indicators and h-index

 SJR by SCImago is calculated on the articles and citations in the Scopus database, and using a slightly different algorithm than Clarivate Analytics Journal Impact Factor.
 It is calculated over three years, limits self-citations and takes into account also the impact of the journals in which citations appear.
-The SJR value and developments can be found in Scopus under Compare journals.
+The SJR value and developments can be found under Compare journals in Scopus.

 Source Normalized Impact per Paper (SNIP)

 SNIP takes differences in citation practices into account by comparing with the total number of citations in the citing journals.
 The impact of a single citation is given higher value in subject areas where citations are less likely, and vice versa.
-It is based on the bibliographic data in Scopus and can be found in Scopus under Compare sources.
+It is based on the bibliographic data in Scopus and can be found under Compare sources in Scopus.